 There are three methods for fluffing a pillow without tennis balls: an alternative, a household drying machine at low temperature, and air drying.
 Each method has pros and cons that you should consider before deciding which is the best for you.

-Hopefully, this article has helped you better understand how to fluff pillows in dryer without tennis balls to make the best decision for your needs.
+Hopefully, this article has helped you better understand how to fluff your pillows in the dryer without tennis balls to make the best decision for your needs.